marckassay/PowerBolt/README.md

 # MK.PowerShell.Flow

-Created to streamline coding by primarily completing an objective of, having a [PowerShell](https://github.com/PowerShell/PowerShell) idea that is published to the world in minutes without compromising quality of module.
+Created to streamline coding by primarily completing an objective of: having a [PowerShell](https://github.com/PowerShell/PowerShell) idea that is published to the world in minutes without compromising quality of module.

 You may have a PowerShell idea and gone thru the process of preparing this idea into a module so that it's available to be shared.
 And in doing so you might of created tests, documentation and published it to a repository such as [PowerShell Gallery](https://www.powershellgallery.com/).
 This can be cumbersome especially when completing other objectives.
 Flow attempts to remove this hinderance for you.

 Another objective of Flow is to encourage publishing small, monad (how apropos!) scripts instead of a monolithic module in hopes to have it adapted in other modules.
-Hence the rationale of Flow is to have several script files (.ps1) and one root module (.psm1).
+The rationale of Flow is to have several script files (.ps1) and one root module (.psm1).
 Where as individual script files can be published and can be exported when publishing the root module.

-## Flow 101
+## The Development Flow

-The development flow:

 - Create
 - Develop and Test